 There’s a peaceful, pastoral beauty here, a little oasis in the midst of the city.

-With 53 acres to stroll, you’ll find the stream that wends its way through the campus a refreshing part of the natural beauty here.
+With 53 acres, you’ll find the stream that wends its way through the campus a refreshing part of the natural beauty here.
 And yet, you’re close to the cultural amenities of the northwest Louisiana area.

 Enjoy the serenity and privacy of The Glen’s campus, but feel connected as a vital member of the local community.